Your own information security

 How to secure your information

-• Create a backup on a hard drive, USB stick or cloud service.
+• Back up to a hard drive, USB stick or cloud service.

-• Back up often - this will reduce the risk of your backup becoming infected by viruses.
+• Back up often - this reduces the risk of your backup becoming infected with viruses.

 • Test your backup - so you know what to do if you need to restore your data.